 One of the major concerns of a dog owner is its maintenance.
-So, if you are looking for a maintenance-free dog, then this breedmight not be the best choice.
-Just like Golden retrievers, they do shed and need to be brushed at least once in a day.
+So, if you are looking for a maintenance-free dog, then this breed might not be the best choice.
+However, just like Golden retrievers, they do shed.

 Getting a Golden Shepherd

 Because of their increasing popularity, this breed can be easily obtained from either specific breeders or pet shelters.
-Before working with a breeder, be sure to check references and ask for the health records of the parents.
-It’s also a good idea to meet the parents because that will give you a better idea of what their puppies will be like.
+Before working with a breeder, be sure to check references and ask for the parents’ health records.
+It’s also a good idea to meet the parents because that will give you a better idea of their puppies.